PayPaz-Technology/paypaz-openapi-doc/en/README.md

 2. Pagination starts at 1 (the first page is `1`).
 3. Maximum page size is 100 items.
 4. For withdrawals, ensure `clientWithdrawalId` is unique for idempotency.
-5. Sub-user operations require that the sub-user belongs to the current API user.
+5. Sub-user operations require the sub-user to belong to the current API user.

 ## API Permissions